Alaçatı: Mastic

 TEMA, The Turkish Foundation for Combating Soil Erosion for Reforestation and the Protection of Natural Habitats, has been leading a project to protect the native mastic trees and to plant new ones in Çeşme peninsula to revive viable commercial production.
 As part of this project, which is expected to last through 2016, over 3,000 mastic tree saplings were planted between 2008 and October 2011 to over 368 acres (149 hectares) of dedicated farm areas provided by the Izmir Institute of Technology.
 From a 15-50-year-old mastic tree, 300-350 grams of mastic can be collected a year.
 Price standardisation of mastic meets 100-120 Euro per kilo.

 Traditionally, mastic pudding and mastic ice cream would be consumed after dining.
 Specialities made with mastic are offered in the whole town of Alaçatı, as well as Çeşme.
 Some popular mastic delicacies of the town follow as mastic Turkish coffee or Turkish coffee served with mastic water, mastic pudding, mastic ice cream, mastic jam, mastic biscuit balls, as well as the savoury meze of mastic artichoke.

 Windsurfing

-The coast is popular for windsurfing.